Customise Consent Preferences

 Privacy Impact Assessments (PIA)

-PIAs are written assessments that identify the impact of new organizational procedures, policies and/or software that may directly impact the collection, use and disclosure of personal information.
-These assessments assist the municipality with identifying any required securities or best practices to facilitate appropriate collection, use, protection and overall management of information.
+PIAs are written assessments that identify the impact of new organizational procedures, policies, and/or software that may directly impact the collection, use, and disclosure of personal information.
+These assessments assist the City with identifying any required securities or best practices to facilitate appropriate collection, use, protection, and overall management of information.

 Requesting Information

-The City of Leduc endeavors to make general information available via our routine communication channels.
-Any information in our custody and control may be requested, in writing.
+The City of Leduc endeavours to make general information available via its routine communication channels.
+However, any information in our custody and control may be requested in writing.

 Access to Information

-There are specific guidelines set out by the Freedom of Information and Protection of Privacy Act (FOIP) that determine whether information may be released entirely or in part.
+Specific guidelines set out by the Freedom of Information and Protection of Privacy Act (FOIP) determine whether information may be released entirely or in part.

 If you would like to request information that is not routinely available, you can:

-A $25 administration fee must accompany a written request.
-Additional fees may be charged in accordance with the FOIP legislation and/or the city's Fees & Charges Bylaw, and an applicant will be notified of any additional costs at the time of the request.
+A written request must accompany a $25 administration fee.
+Additional fees may be charged in accordance with the FOIP legislation and/or the City’s Fees & Charges Bylaw, and the applicant will be notified of any additional costs at the time of the request.

-The more detailed the request, the more efficiently the request can be answered.
-Dates, times and locations will assist with processing a request.
-You may deliver your request in person to our Civic Centre location or mail it to our Civic Centre offices at 1 Alexandra Park, Leduc, AB T9E4C4 or email your request to foip@leduc.ca.
+The more detailed the request, the more efficiently it can be answered.
+Dates, times, and locations will assist with processing a request.
+You may deliver your request in person to our Civic Centre location, mail it to our Civic Centre offices at 1 Alexandra Park, Leduc, AB T9E4C4, or email it to foip@leduc.ca.

 What if I am not satisfied with the information I receive?